 Back to All Recipes

-Virgin Old Fashioned
+Non-Alcoholic Old Fashioned Recipes

-One might think that an old fashioned without the whiskey would be underwhelming at best, but it doesn't have to be with barley tea.
-Much like the spirit, barley tea is astringent with subtle smoky notes accompanied by a complex bitter taste that closely mimics that of whiskey.
-Combine that with sugar and bitters and you have a virgin version that is spot on.
-The purpose of the sugar and bitters in a classic old fashioned recipe is to tame the spirit so if there is nothing to tame, the whole concept is thrown off, but the tea delivers an equally robust flavor.
-Barley tea, which is actually a tisane, is very easy to make but does need two hours to steep so you definitely want to make the tea in advance.
+The purpose of the sugar and bitters in a classic Old Fashioned recipe is to tame the spirit.
+If there's nothing to tame, the whole concept is thrown off, but the tea delivers an equally robust flavor.
+Barley tea, which is actually a tisane, is very easy to make but does need two hours to steep, so plan to make the tea in advance.
 Fortunately, preparation involves placing a tea bag into a pitcher of water and popping it in the fridge.

 Total Time: 2 hours and 10 minutes